The Miser Project

 I didn't take any photographs.
 I was having too much fun jabbering.
 As recompense I offer the following tidbits:

 • In the November 14 issue of the Dr. Dobb's Report newsletter (don't know that it appears on the web), editor Jonathan Erickson leads off with "Functional Languages: Into the Real World."
 The signal, to Erickson, is the announcement that Microsoft F# is to "become a first-class citizen of .NET and run on the Common Language Runtime."
-Jonathan provides a link to the John Hughes paper, "Why Functional Programming Matters."
+Jonathan provides a link to the John Hughes paper, "Why Functional Programming Matters," available here under "Background Papers."

 • As evidence of Microsoft's intention, Don Syme of Microsoft Research Cambridge just posted his welcome to Luke Hoban, the Program Manager for F#.
 Although no promises have been made, it is useful to know that Luke was involved in the creation of C# 2005 Express Edition.